 FUNDING AREAS: Advocacy, architecture and preservation, the arts and arts education, promotion and protection of the rights of LGBT citizens and people living with HIV/AIDS, and other human and civil rights

-IP TAKE: The Alphawood Foundation, like its founder Fred Eychaner, is very private and likes to award grants anonymously.
-Fortunately, Eychaner has hired a program officer and an executive director who make themselves a bit more accessible to grantseekers.
+IP TAKE: The Alphawood Foundation, like its founder Fred Eychaner, is private and often awards grants anonymously.
+Fortunately, Eychaner has hired staff who make themselves more accessible to grantseekers.